runtrizapps/ember-cli-pusher/README.md

 #  Ember Pusher

+IMPORTANT!
+This project is deprecated.
+Please use the original [ember-pusher](https://github.com/jamiebikies/ember-pusher) that is an Ember CLI addon now.

+---

 This is an npm package that contains the Ember Pusher library packaged as an [Ember CLI](https://github.com/stefanpenner/ember-cli) addon.